 Sirica 2014 Feudi di San Gregorio

-Sirica by Feudi di San Gregorio is a red wine IGT produced in Campania.
+Sirica by Feudi di San Gregorio is a red wineproduced in Campania.
 It shows a ruby red color and a vinous aroma, with hints of red fruit, slightly vegetal.
 The taste is fresh and soft, spicy, with good structure and persistence in the mouth

 - Vino rosso